 Not serve as an Officer;

-Not use SCBA, except as provided in the SOGs;
+Not use SCBA, except as provided in the SOPs;

 Not drive any NFPD fire apparatus, except on a direct order from a supervisor.

 Expectations of Probationary Firefighter/EMTs and EMTs.

 During your probationary period, you are expected to learn as much as you can about NFPD operations, fire and rescue techniques and tactics, EMS techniques and procedures, and station operations.